districtr/districtr/docs/03toolsplugins/uistatestore.md

 - If we use a series of dispatch events to rerender different pieces of the document, do we need to call `renderToolbar` in the methods of `brushTool`?
-- Only the one, unchanging and  defined `reducer` is ever used.
-Does this ever need to be an instance variable or passed around as a parameter between classes? as a parameter between structures?
 - In the `dispatch` function, each subscriber is passed a pair of parameters that are ultimately not used by the subscribed function (which is only ever `editor.render`)